Skip to content

 See our [Help with payments fact sheet]() for more information. .

-There may be several options for dealing with your mortgage arrears.
-It is important to check whether your lender will add extra charges for any option you are considering.
+There may be several options available for dealing with your mortgage arrears.
+Make sure that you check whether your lender will add extra charges for any option that you are considering.

 Coming to an arrangement with your lender